script3/soroban-governor/docs/architecture.md

 * Grace Period `u32`
     * The time (in ledgers) the proposal has to be executed before it expires, starting after the timelock; and the time the proposal has to be closed, starting after the vote period has finished.
 * Quorum `u32`
     * The percentage of votes (expressed in BPS) needed of the total available votes to consider a vote successful.
+The number of quorum votes must exceed the qourum requirement, as the quorum requirement is non-inclusive.
 * Counting Type `u32`
     * Determine which votes to count against the quorum out of for, against, and abstain.
 The value is encoded such that only the last 3 bits are considered, and follows the structure `MSB...{against}{for}{abstain}`, such that any value != 0 means that type of vote is counted in the quorum.
 For example, consider 5 == `0x0...0101`, this means that votes "against" and "abstain" are included in the quorum, but votes "for" are not.
 * Vote Threshold `u32`
     * The percentage of votes "yes" (expressed in BPS) needed to consider a vote successful.

-Protocol Requirements:
+The number of "yes" votes must exceed the vote threshold requirement, as the vote threshold requirement is non-inclusive.

+Protocol Requirements (for time bounds, assumes 5s a ledger):
 * Max Life
-    * The max life of a proposal must be at most 31 days, that is, the time from creation to execution must occur in at most 31 days.
+    * The max life of a proposal must be at most 31 days (535680 ledgers), that is, the time from creation to execution must occur in at most 31 days.
 This is checked by totaling the values of `vote delay`, `vote period`, `timelock`, and `grace period * 2`.
 This restriction is due to ensure proposals and vote checkpoints can be safely stored in temporary storage, significantly reducing cost.
-* Max `vote period`
+* `vote period` bounds
-    * The max vote period of a proposal is 7 days.
+    * The max vote period of a proposal is 7 days (120960 ledgers) and the minimum is 1 hour (720 ledgers).
 This ensures the Votes contract does not need to track an unnecessary amount of voting checkpoints.
+* `grace period` bounds
+    * The max grace period of a proposal is 7 days (120960 ledgers) and the minimum is 1 day (17280 ledgers).
+This ensures the Votes contract does not need to retain checkpoints for a long period of time.
+* `quorum` and `vote_threshold` bounds
+    * Both quorum and vote threshold must be within 0.1% (10 bps) and 99% (9900 basis points).
+This ensures the vote calculation math can be computed safely.

+### Security Council

+The Governor includes a Security Council that has privileged powers for the Governor.
+The council is defined on creation and can be updated by the DAO through a [proposal](#proposal).
+A council can cancel any proposal except a `Council` proposal, and propose `Upgrade` proposal that will upgrade the contract code of the Governor.

+If no security council is required, it is recommended to set the council to either a locked account or the zero address.

 ### Proposal